ihella-p/EstosMDLocal/README.md

 ## Supported Systems
 - estos MetaDirectory 6.x (Windows)
-- Cisco Webex Contact Center (Cloud)
+- Webex Customer Assist Licenses
-- Azure or AWS Windows Server VM
+- Azure or AWS Windows Server VM (Or Locally)

 ## What this repo contains
 - `/custom` → files to copy into MetaDirectory `wwwroot`